 Knowing When to Replace Your Electric Toothbrush

-An electric toothbrush can be difficult to assess because it consists of an electronic part and a brush part.
+The lifespan of an electric toothbrush can be difficult to assess as it consists of electronic components and bristle parts.

 How long does an electric toothbrush last?